-21.08 Vacation Pay
+21.09 Vacation Pay

-Payment for vacations will be made at an employee's basic pay, except if an employee has been working in a higher paid position than the employee's regular position for a majority of the regularly scheduled hours in the 60 work days preceding the vacation, in which case the employee shall receive the higher rate.
+- (a) Payment for vacations will be made at an employee's basic pay, except if an employee has been working in a higher paid position than the employee's regular position for a majority of the regularly scheduled hours in the sixty (60) work days preceding the vacation, in which case the employee shall receive the higher rate. - (b) When a pay day falls during a regular employee's vacation, the employee shall be entitled to have the pay cheque(s) forwarded to a mailing address supplied by the employee in writing.